Discover PhD’s competency framework from various sources.

 This scale has been used in two surveys, one of which was designed for Dr. PhDs and the other for heads of organizations (ROPPA).
 The measurement procedure for each item was based on a Likert scale ranging from not at all (1) to a lot (5).
 The data collected were subjected to descriptive statistical analyses and the technique of comparing standardized means by measuring Cohen’s d was favoured for estimating effect size (Cumming and Calin-Jageman, 2017).

-This study was funded by ADESAQ and its partners.
+This study has been funded by ADESAQ and its partners.

 The professional profile of doctors - DocPro (France)